Do Go On - 319 - Vincent Gigante, The Oddfather

 He was also wearing a Bible around his neck.

-They've just slashed his Bible.
+They've just slashed his Bibles.

 Which is disrespectful.